apache/pekko-projection/docs/src/main/paradox/eventsourced.md

 Java
 :  @@snip [EventSourcedDocExample.java](/examples/src/test/java/jdocs/eventsourced/EventSourcedBySlicesDocExample.java) { #eventsBySlicesSourceProvider }

-This example is using the [R2DBC plugin for Akka Persistence](https://doc.akka.io/docs/akka-persistence-r2dbc/current/query.html).
+This example is using the [R2DBC plugin for Apache Pekko Persistence](https://doc.akka.io/docs/akka-persistence-r2dbc/current/query.html).
 You will use the same plugin as you have configured for the write side that is used by the `EventSourcedBehavior`.

 This source is consuming all events from the `ShoppingCart` `EventSourcedBehavior` for the given slice range.
 In a production application, you would need to start as many instances as the number of slice ranges.
 That way you consume the events from all entities.